inspyrstudio/CygonLink/README.md

 Seamless integration and live-sync for USDA files.

-The Cygon Link is a powerful bridge that provides a robust pipeline for bringing USDA (Universal Scene Description) assets into Unity.
+Cygon Link is a powerful bridge that provides a robust pipeline for bringing USDA (Universal Scene Description) assets into Unity.
 It features a custom Scripted Importer for automated conversion and a Live Reloader that syncs changes from Cygon to Unity in real-time.

 ## Key Features